How to Get from Hoi An to Hué ? Bus, train, car, motorcycle

 2. Train from Hoi An to Hue

-There’s no train station in Hoi An, so you’ll need to first head to Da Nang Railway Station (Address: 791 Hai Phong Street, Danang).
-This adds extra transfer time and increases the cost of the journey.
+There is no train station in Hoi An, so you’ll first need to travel to Da Nang Railway Station (address: 791 Hai Phong Street, Da Nang).
+This adds around one hour of transfer time and slightly increases the overall cost of the trip.

-The train journey from Da Nang to Hue takes approximately 2.5 to 4 hours, depending on the departure time.
+The Da Nang to Hue train journey takes between 2.5 and 4 hours, depending on the departure time and the type of train.

 Train Schedule from Da Nang to Hue